KxSystems/prometheus-kdb-exporter/README.md

 Prometheus is an open source monitoring solution which facilitates metrics gathering, querying and alerting for a wealth of different 3rd party languages and applications.
 It also provides integration with Kubernetes for automatic discovery of supported applications.

-Visualization and querying can be done through its built in expression browser, or more commonly via Grafana.
-This is outli
+Visualization and querying can be done through the Prometheus built in expression browser, or more commonly via Grafana.
+This is outlined in an example below.

 ### Aims